 Plans for field trips should be made with the Principal at least two weeks prior to the trip.
-Permission slips need to be obtained from each student taking the trip.
+Permission slips need to be obtained from each student taking the trip if it is a large trip.
+Obtaining permission for small field trips during class times is covered by the student handbook, but it is best practice to have plans made and parents and administrators in the loop prior to the trip.